LilyLambda/interview/README.md

 # Interview Questions #

-I've answered questions in Java mostly because it's the industry lingua franca and the language of most interviews.
+I've answered questions in Java because it's the language of most of my interviews.
 I'm more proficient developing Scala, and perfectly at home scripting in Ruby & Python.

 ## Build ##